matthewrdev/Xamarin.Forms.GridLocationExtension/README.md

  * These extensions do not have complete API documentation.
  * The extensions have no error logging to assist you in diagnosing runtime issues.
  * The extensions use reflection to perform the location and span calculations.
 This may have adverse runtime performance impacts.
+ * The extensions execute a Xamarin.Forms internal API with the use of reflection.
+Unless Xamarin.Forms exposes the relevant APIs, this methodology may break at any point in the future.